What do The Achievement Centers do?

 What are the hours?

-From September through July, students attend the Achievement Centers after school hours, evenings, and/or Saturdays.
+From September through May, students attend The Achievement Centers after school hours, evenings, and/or Saturdays.
+Please contact us for summer scheduling.

-We invite you to email us, call for more information, and/or visit.
+We invite you to email us or call for more information: